freeCodeCamp/guide/README.md

 ### Modularity

-Each article should explain exactly one concept, and that concept should be apparent from the article's title.
+Each article should explain exactly one concept and that concept should be apparent from the article's title.

-We can reference other articles by linking to them inline, or in an "More information:" section at the end of the article.
+We can reference other articles by linking to them inline or in an "More information:" section at the end of the article.

 Our goal is to have thousands of articles that cover a broad range of technical topics.